Kong/kongponents/docs/components/table.md

 - Pagination support:
   - `page`: the currently visible page - starts at `1`
   - `pageSize`: the number of items to display per page
+  - `offset`: the value of the offset for offset-based pagination. `offset` **MUST** be included in the fetcher params for offset-based pagination to work properly.
 - Sort support:
   - `sortColumnKey`: the column to sort by's `key` defined in the `headers` prop
   - `sortColumnOrder`: can be 'asc' or 'desc'